 1. Wandering the Rillito Farmer’s Market

-Going to farmers markets on the weekends has always been a favorite activity for me and my husband.
+Going to a farmers markets on the weekends has always been a favorite activity for me and my husband.
 We’ve made it a ritual everywhere we’ve lived.
 There’s something about wandering around in a crowd of strangers and simultaneously marveling at the exquisite chiltepin peppers from a local farm or the fresh pumpkin empanadas whipped up by a street vendor you’ve never seen before.
 The Rillito Farmer’s Market is perfect for this, because it’s essentially one really long market under shade pavilions along the Rillito River (which, let’s be honest, is a desert wash that actually has water in it, what, once a year?).
 When we had Riley, we started taking him in the stroller with us and introducing him to things like the smell of fresh cheese, the taste of mild green chile tamales, the sounds of peppers turning over in a hand-cranked roaster.

 2. Hiking Tumamoc Hill

-Though we’d never actually hiked up Tumamoc Hill when we lived here before, we’ve recently (re?)discovered that it’s a perfect place to take an afternoon walk with a baby and still feel like you’ve gotten a pretty decent workout.
+Though we’d never actually hiked up Tumamoc Hill when we lived here before, we’ve recently (re?)discovered that it’s a perfect place to take an afternoon walk with a baby in Tucson and still feel like you’ve gotten a pretty decent workout.
 Walking up and back down the hill takes about an hour and a half and winds up being around 3 miles, which is perfect if you consider that half of those three miles are spent going up a fairly steep incline around and around the hill.
 Because the hill is also a research site and ecological preserve, trailgoers have to stay on a fairly large paved road as they walk up and down the hill.
 Tumamoc is also only a few miles from downtown, so it’s an easy ride back to town if you have to get back quickly or your little one doesn’t like being in the car for too long.